-While being so different from home, studying in Spain has changed my view of education more freely, you begin to appreciate and understand the culture of Spain in a way you hadn't grasped before.
+While being so different from home, studying in Spain has changed my view of education

 After studying in the UK for so long, it's easy to become accustomed to solitary, independent learning.
 Developing square eyes from reading online legal journals for hours on end becomes the norm.
 Spain, however, has shed new light on the entire concept of studying.